cdsittampalam/documentation/docs/Security & Cryptography.md

 The MPC protocol communicates with the blockchain validator nodes via the watcher service to ensure that it can process the correct wallet.

 Applying the protocol, a client and server need to compute details on keys in order to prepare and create a public key for signing a transaction.
-To remove single points of failures, the process takes place across all data centers.
+To remove single points of failures, the process takes place across all data centres.
 The process is summarised as follows:

 1. A client and server node each generate their respective key material.